-Run Set Size - the amount of physical memory that is being used.
-On Windows systems, RSS is called the Working Set.
+Run Set Size - the amount of physical memory used.

-• CPU %
+- On Windows systems, RSS is called the Working Set. - CPU %

 The percentage of the CPU time used by the process, calculated by dividing total used CPU Time by the process' running time; if applicable, the result is further divided by the number of CPUs for the Element on which the process is running.
 On Windows systems, the CPU % is called % Processor Time.